dayhaysoos/prismic-workshop-theme/README.md

 `https://nick-smashing-mag-workshop.prismic.io/api/v2`

 ### Step 5

 Commit the new code that has been added and push to your GitHub repo.

+`git add .`
+`git commit -m "Starting point"`

 Netlify should build successfully and you'll be able to see the workshop UI.

 From here, I will be giving a presentation from some slides.